 Are you booking every other cottage, or are you booking all of your cottages?
 We are booking at full capacity (all cottages).
 There is lots and lots of space between each cottage, and with our acreage there is lots of space for every family to spread out and enjoy the property.

-Can we get our ‘usual table’, when you are able to open your dining room?
+Can we get our ‘usual table’ in the dining room?
 No

-Can we request which seating we would like(early or late), when you are able to open your dining room?
-Not yet.
-We aren’t ready to take requests yet.
+Can we request which seating we would like(early or late)?
+If which sitting time you are in substantially effects the enjoyment of your stay, around 2 weeks prior to arrival send us a quick email letting us know your preference and we will do our best.
+Requests received one week or less from arrival have less chance of being successful.
 Mixing social distancing with the very fine webbed origami called our dining room leaves us with very few configuration options.
-We are not ready to take requests such as “window seat please” or which seating you will be in.
 Please be patient with us as we navigate our new dining room normal.

 Do we need to bring our own facial masks?
 Yes.
 Please bring masks for your whole family, for the length of your stay.
 Masks are required in the main lodge, including entering and exiting the dining room for meals.
 Masks are required whenever you are within 6 feet of staff or other guests not in your family circle.
 As of July 13, 2020 masks are mandatory in Muskoka inside public spaces such as the main lodge and games room.
 Masks are also mandatory on our pontoon boat cruises.